molmod/tamkin/doc/tutorial/chemphys_theory.rst

 ^^^^^^^^^^^^^^^^^^^^

-The transition state can be seen as a thin border that divides the coordinate space into the reactant and the product region:
+The transition state can be seen as a thin border that divides the coordinate space into the reactant and the product region.
+The figure below is an illustration for a two-dimensional system.

 .. image:: ../tst_2d.png